 - Availability of cases for public: publishing court practice online is continuing slowly.
 For now, full publication online and in print is available only of the verdicts of the Constitutional Court.
-The Supreme court's verdicts are also available online, and are published annual in print hardcover editions.
+The Supreme court verdicts are also available online, and are published annually in print hardcover editions.
 Although all courts have functioning websites, currently only the appellate courts and a few courts of first instance have websites on which the most recent cases are posted, with older cases gradually being added.
 In all uploaded cases, the names of the parties involved are deleted.
-Since cases that are not posted to the internet are distributed only to the parties involved, there is no other public transparency unless one of the parties agrees to make the case public.
+Since cases that are not posted to the internet are distributed only to the parties involved, there is no other public transparency unless one of the parties agrees to make the case public. - Cases presented here coming from the courts' practice are the only cases, rather than important cases.
+This is so because cases on discrimination brought to judicial or quasi-judicial institutions are (as by a rule) in very small numbers.
+No institution of the type afore mentioned is an exception to this rule and in 2010.
+Constitutional court received 230 cases, out of which 9 were in relation to protection of Human Rights and fundamental freedoms (protection against discrimination falls within this category), which was the lowest percentage by category.
+The percentage of cases filed to the Ombudsperson is the lowest on cases pertaining to discrimination. - Such situation with legal practice clearly does not allow identification of any trends and/or patterns in cases brought by Roma and Travellers.